|

 It's great to find something on the preflight before it causes a problem.

 Like, for example, a bird strike in a turbine engine inlet.
-However,
+However, the

 bird strike occurred on the last flight.
-This means we will have to
+This means we will have to cancel

-today's flight and have someone "scope" the engine to determine
+today's flight and have someone "scope" the engine to determine if there

 was any internal damage.
 If the aircraft has been sitting in the hangar

 all week, we could have avoided all of this with a good post flight.
+If we

 had caught the bird strike on the post flight, we could have had

-someone complete the "engine scope" without disruption to
+someone complete the "engine scope" without disruption to the flight

 schedule.
-Furthermore, some items of an aircraft inspection are easier
+Furthermore, some items of an aircraft inspection are easier to

 spot on a post flight instead of a preflight.
-Some leaks are easier
+Some leaks are easier to see

-when they are new; many bird strikes are easier to see when the blood
+when they are new; many bird strikes are easier to see when the blood is

 still fresh.